andrewjpage/seqbox/README.md

 because there will only be one rsb for each batch name, and hence only one rsb.btach_directory)
 * readset_batch_name and raw sequencing batch namespace is shared across all groups/institutions (i.e. has to be unique)
+* If want to merge a couple of readsets of teh same extract, then need to make a new readset batch, then a bunch of new readsets.

 ## tests